 How girt and ready to ascend,

 It all about does upwards bend.

-The soul is wound in a very modest figure, and it turns away in every direction.
+In these lines of ‘On a Drop of Dew’, the soul is wound in a very modest figure, and it turns away in every direction.
 It excludes the round world, and yet allows the light of the heavenly day to fall upon it.
 It looks dark below on the earth, but bright above in heaven.
-The soul finds it easy to go away from here (back to heaven), and it will then have sense of freedom.
+The soul finds it easy to go away from here (back to heaven), and it will then have a sense of freedom.
 It is prepared and ready to climb to heaven.
 Treading as a single point below, it is poised for its flight upward.

 Such did the manna’s sacred dew distill,